tometoproject/tometo/CONTRIBUTING.md

 There are more than one way to contribute to the project, and we appreciate all of them.

-If you have any questions, feel free to ask them in the [Tometo Discord server](discord)!
+If you have any questions, feel free to ask them in the [Tometo Discord server][discord]!
 As a reminder, all contributors, in whichever way, are required to follow the [Code of Conduct](./CODE_OF_CONDUCT.md).